 I’m just spitballing here.
 Perez was 34 years old and the Reds had a rising young player in Dan Driessen who had just proved his worth as a DH in the 1976 World Series and could play either first or third.
 The Reds apparently felt they had to make a decision on Driessen and they certainly weren’t going to supplant Pete Rose at third.

 Fryman would provide another LH starter with Norman to replace departed Don Gullett.
 Murray, who came in with a reputation of not giving up HRs (more on that later), would join reigning Rolaids Relief Man of the Year Eastwick and bolster the bullpen.

 Perez would provide veteran leadership and offense for an up-and-coming Expos team.

-As Perez’s replacement, Driessen provided the Reds some decent, steady production (best season was 1977 with 17 HR, 91 RBI, .300 BA) for the next seven and a half seasons, but he was no Perez when it came to leadership.
+As Perez’s replacement, Driessen provided the Reds with some decent, steady production (the best season was 1977 with 17 HR, 91 RBI, .300 BA) for the next seven and a half seasons, but he was no Perez when it came to leadership.

-Fryman was actually an 1976 All-Star coming in and went 5-5 with a 5.38 ERA before abruptly retiring from the game in July after bickering with Sparky Anderson over being sent to the bullpen after winning his last three decisions as a starter.
+Fryman was actually a 1976 All-Star coming in and went 5-5 with a 5.38 ERA before abruptly retiring from the game in July after bickering with Sparky Anderson over being sent to the bullpen after winning his last three decisions as a starter.